ramiz-moktader/geospatial-programming-course/docs/conditional-statements-class2.md

     - Display the final cost after applying the discount.

-4. Write a code that calculates the final grade for a student based on their scores in different subjects.
+4. Write a code that calculates the final grade for a student based on his scores in different subjects.
 The program should:

     - Prompt the user to enter the scores for three subjects: Math, English, and Science.